 MOUNTAINS OF KONG is a collection of short stories beginning with Julian’s 2013 TEDx TALK in Innsbruck, Austria, discussing ‘exploring beyond our culture of contest’ and an inspirational account of the realities of 21st Century African exploration for all ages, no, the book has nothing to do with the King Kong…

-- 6) MOUNTAINS OF KONG talks about Julian’s walk across South Sudan and Uganda during the civil war along the Baker Trail.
-7) MOUNTAINS OF KONG talks about his climb up Mount Morungole and his times spent with the IK tribe in the lawless region of northern Karamoja.
+- MOUNTAINS OF KONG talks about his climb up Mount Morungole and his times spent with the IK tribe in the lawless region of northern Karamoja.

 Still need more info?
-The Adventure Blog wrote a good article about the book, read it here
+The Adventure Blog wrote a good article about the book.
+Read it!

 Enjoy the reading you all and…hope to see you soon Fisher!